Alzheimer's Drug Discovery Foundation Statement on FDA Approval of Aducanumab

 Jun 07, 2021, 12:25 ET

 NEW YORK, June 7, 2021 /PRNewswire/ -- Today's FDA approval of the monoclonal antibody Aduhelm (aducanumab) to treat patients with Alzheimer's disease reflects years of significant advances in Alzheimer's research.
-This is the first new Alzheimer's drug approved in 17 years and the first shown to modify the course of the disease, which the FDA believes will lead to slowing of patient’s cognitive decline.
+This is the first new Alzheimer's drug approved in 17 years and the first shown to modify the course of the disease, which the FDA believes will lead to slowing of patients' cognitive decline.

 "Aducanumab is just the first of several Alzheimer's drugs that will become available in the next five to 10 years," said Howard Fillit, M.D., Founding Executive Director and Chief Science Officer at the Alzheimer's Drug Discovery Foundation (ADDF).
 "The robust Alzheimer's research pipeline, complemented by a growing number of biomarkers and other important research tools, means that the clinical trials underway today are more rigorous and more promising than ever."